YunoHost-Apps/galene_ynh/doc/DISCLAIMER.md

 ### Accessing groups

 *Galène* meeting rooms are called "groups".
 Any group is accessible at `https://domain.tld/group/GroupName`, by typing its name in the home page search field, or by selecting it in the public list (if the group is configured as publicly visible, see below).

 #### Creating and configuring groups

-Groups are defined by *json* files located in the *Galène* folder (`/opt/yunohost/galene/groups`).
+Groups are defined by JSON files located in the *Galène* folder (`/opt/yunohost/galene/groups`).
 Each group is represented by a `GroupName.json` file.
 To create a new group, you need to create a `GroupNameExample.json` file (you can also make subfolder groups, and the groups will be accessible with `https://domain.tld/group/subfolder/GroupName`).
 Various options are available (see https://github.com/YunoHost-Apps/galene_ynh/wiki/Configuration-file).

 *NB: spaces are supported in group file names.*